-For more than 10 years, Peter Devlin has advised clients in connection with complex financing transactions and day-to-day disclosure and corporate governance matters.
+For more than 10 years, Peter Devlin has advised clients in connection with transformative financing transactions and day-to-day disclosure and corporate governance matters.

-Peter has worked with many different types of issuers, including multinational corporations, middle market companies, and portfolio companies of private equity firms, and on transactions across many different industries, including financial services, biotechnology, insurance, fintech, transportation, shipping, consumer products, telecommunications, and education.
+Peter has worked with many types of issuers, ranging from emerging companies to multinational corporations, on transactions across many different industries, including agricultural technology, biotechnology, financial technology, financial services, insurance, transportation, shipping, consumer products, telecommunications, and education.

 Delaware Becomes the First State to Allow Corporations to Maintain Corporate Records Using Blockchain Technology